 Serving Pueblan Style Shredded Chicken, Tinga de Pollo:

-Serve your Pueblan Style Shredded Chicken, Tinga de Pollo like they do in Cali on a crisp tostada slathered first with Crema, then with the luscious Tinga de Pollo, sprinkled with a few wafer thin onions strewn over top.
-Or make it a soft taco and heap with your favorite condiments and toppings.
-You just can’t go wrong!
-And do pass your favorite hot sauce or salsa!
+Serve like they do in Cali, on a crisp tostada slathered first with Crema, then piled with the luscious Chicken Tinga.
+Strew a few wafer-thin onion onions over the top.
+Or make it a soft taco and heap it with your favorite condiments and toppings.
+You can’t go wrong!

 For serving, think about:

-- Very thinly sliced onion, soaked in water for about 15 minutes.
+- Very thinly sliced onion, soaked in water for about 15 minutes and drained.

-- Very thinly sliced red or green cabbage or chopped or shredded lettuce.
+- Very thinly sliced red or green cabbage or chopped or shredded lettuce, or maybe a Mexican-style Slaw.

-- Radishes for crunch; an often overlooked ingredient in Mexican foods.
+- Radishes (often overlooked in Mexican dishes) for crunch.

-- And of course, an array of your favorite salsas or hot sauces, crema or sour cream.
+- Don’t forget an array of your favorite salsas or hot sauces.

 Making Pueblan Style Shredded Chicken, Tinga de Pollo: